alexjeffburke/jest-unexpected/README.md

 * extension related functionality
     - expect.extend()

-This library supports and is tested against node version **6** and above.
+This library supports and is tested against node version **6** and above and the API supported is at the level of expect exposed by jest version **27.0**.

 ## Output